shanwaz-78/api-practice/readme.md

-# To Run This Project in Your System Download packages.
+# To Test This Project in Your System Download packages.
 ```
 1. npm i
 ```